Assatrua/my-tutorials-repo/tutorials/dt-create-schema-load-data-part7-tg/dt-create-schema-load-data-part7-tg.md

 ---

-[ACCORDION-BEGIN [Step 1: ](Query From Both In-Memory and Dynamic Tiering Tables)] You may have many cases where you only need to access data either from the in-memory table instance (`ORDERS_CS`) or from the Dynamic Tiering table instance (`ORDERS_DT`).
+[ACCORDION-BEGIN [Step 1: ](Query From Both In-Memory and Dynamic Tiering Tables)] You may have many cases where you o dfnly need to access data either from the in-memory table instance (`ORDERS_CS`) or from the Dynamic Tiering table instance (`ORDERS_DT`).
 However you will also likely have use cases where you need to query the full data set across both table instances, which can be done with a union.
 Run the script below in a SQL Console to query data from both in-memory and Dynamic Tiering tables using a `UNION`.

 ```sql